 [Regulation 122A inserted in Gazette 1 Apr 2008 p.
 1286.]

-123. Early release of benefit — severe financial hardship or compassionate grounds
+123. Severe financial hardship or compassionate grounds, early payment in case of

 (1) A GESB Super Member may apply to the Board for the early release of all or part of the balance of the Member’s GESB Super account —